section-engineering-education/engineering-education/articles/introduction-to-deep-learning/index.md

 3. Machine Learning algorithms can perform on low-end machines.
 Deep Learning performs well on a powerful machine equipped with multiple GPUs, thus [providing high performance](https://hackr.io/blog/machine-learning-vs-deep-learning).

 4. Classification requires labeled data.
-Be it ML or DL, we need to label data for classification tasks.
+Be it ML or DL; we need to label data for classification tasks.

 5. Deep Learning is an essential part of Machine Learning.
 It provides solutions to many problems in image recognition, speech recognition, and NLP.
 Deep Learning performs well with images, text, sound recognition as compared to Machine Learning.